Skip to content

 cd ~/photobooth-data

-Following only if installed via venv method
+Do the following only if you installed using the venv method

 source ~/photobooth-app/myenv/bin/activate